sizief/parvazhub/README.md

 To see and store logs in production, uncomment `config/puma.rb` log line.

 For console do `bundle exec rails c -e production` in /var/www/parvazhub/current

+## TEST and CI/CD
+Every commit on the master would triggers a [build](https://travis-ci.org/github/sizief/parvazhub/builds/).
+All .env values are also copied into Travis too.
+Then the copistrano app would deploy it to the server is tests passes.

 ## TODO
 - proxies
 - clean seeds